entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas.md

 ## Wenlock

-## Ludlow - Pridoli
+## Ludlow
-***Xiaoxiang Vertebrate Fauna***: Ludfordian to Pridoli.
+***Xiaoxiang Vertebrate Fauna***: Ludfordian, late Ludlow.
 > The fauna, including two vertebrate assemblages (Yangtze and Hongmiao assemblages), is characterised by the radiation of placoderms and acanthodians, and the early occurrence and divergence of osteichthyans.
 It is distributed mainly in Qujing of Yunnan and partialy in north-western Hunan.
 The age of the Xiaoxiang Vertebrate Fauna is restricted to the Ludfordian (late Ludlow, 425.6, 423.0), lasting for about 2.6 million years.

-> Horizons: Kuanti, Miaogao, and Yulungssu formations in Qujing, Yunnan; Xiaoxi Formation in north-western Hunan and south-eastern Chongqing.
+> Horizons: Kuanti, Miaogao, and Yulungssu (lower part) formations in Qujing, Yunnan; Xiaoxi Formation in north-western Hunan and south-eastern Chongqing.

 > - Thelodonti: *Thelodus sinensis*
 > - Galeaspida: [*Dunyu longiforus*](https://deepbone.org/public/#/explor?s_id=392&functionId=Deepbone_header_searchResultOpen) Zhu *et al*., 2012; [*Dunyu xiushanensis*](https://deepbone.org/public/#/explor?s_id=398&functionId=Deepbone_header_searchResultOpen) (Liu, 1986); [*Dunyu tianlu*] sp. nov.
 Li *et al*., in prep.